nicoverbruggen/readerly/README.md

 # Readerly

+**Readerly** is modified font based on [Newsreader](https://github.com/productiontype/Newsreader), while attempting to be metrically very similar to [Bookerly](https://en.wikipedia.org/wiki/Bookerly), the default font on Kindle devices, to provide a similar reading experience.

-When I was doing my usual font tweaking for my ebook-fonts repository, I stumbled upon variable fonts exporting.
+When I was doing my usual font tweaking for my [ebook-fonts](https://github.com/nicoverbruggen/ebook-fonts) repository, I stumbled upon variable fonts exporting.
 Doing this for Newsreader gave me some interesting results at small optical sizes: the font was now reminding me of Bookerly.

-I asked myself the question: how close can we get to the visual appearance of Bookerly while still retaining Newsreader and keeping the font licensed under the OFL?
+I asked myself the question: how close can we get to the metrics of Bookerly while still retaining Newsreader and keeping the font licensed under the OFL, and maybe making some mild manual edits?

-The goal is to get a metrically/visually similar font, without actually copying glyphs or anything that would infringe upon the rights of the original creators.
+The goal was to get a metrically/visually similar font, without actually copying glyphs or anything that would infringe upon the rights of the original creators; after all, Newsreader is a very beautiful font as a starting point.

-To accomplish this, I wanted to start from the 9pt font, which I exported.
-Then, it was a matter of playing around with scripts and manual edits to see if I could get something that was optically close enough.
+To get to the final result, I decided to use the variable font and work on it.
+The original is located in `./src` and is available under the same OFL as the end result.

 ## Project structure